ianmoran11/tidyABS/README.md

 ```

 We can also visualize how these groups are spatially layed out in the
-spreadsheet any how tidyABS will relate them to table values with the
+spreadsheet and how tidyABS will relate them to table values with the
 function `plot_table_components`.
 Row names directly to the left of
 their data points should be labelled “W”, and column names directly
 above should be labelled “N”.
 (See the